eslint/eslint/docs/rules/wrap-iife.md

-# wrap iife
+# Require IFFEs to be Wrapped

-Require immediate function invocation to be wrapped in parentheses
+Require immediate function invocation to be wrapped in parentheses.

 ```js
 var x = function () { return { y: 1 };}();